Ephigenia/mite-cli/README.md

 ## Columns

 Every command that produces a tabular output uses a default set of columns per command.
-You can specify which columns should be shown using the `--columns` option or use `--columns=all` to show all available columns.
+You can specify which columns should be shown using the `--columns` option or use `--columns all` to show all available columns.

 The default column set can be changed per command using the config options that end with `*Columns`.

 The following example will only show the user and his durations from last week including the sum of the durations:

-    mite list last_week --billable false --columns=user,duration
+    mite list last_week --billable false --columns user,duration

     ┌────────────────┬────────────┐
     │ User           │   Duration │